Economics

 Life insurance 50% 10% 30% 10%

-The results also reveals the factors that influence the purchase decision of the consumers regarding insurance.
-Majority of the respondents (70%) made insurance choice after considering the price while the decision of 30% was not influenced by price.
-The facts also responses that 60% of the respondents believed in saving while 40% were not involved in saving.
+The results also reveal the factors that influence the purchase decision of consumers regarding insurance.
+The majority of the respondents (70%) made an insurance choice after considering the price, while the decision of 30% was not influenced by price.
+The facts also show that 60% of the respondents believed in saving, while 40% were not involved in saving.

 Table 7 Factors that influence decision